MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-parallel-jobs.md

 With our 5-node HPC Server cluster, this reduces the time from a minute and a half to about 15 seconds.

-## Share data across parallel rocesses
+## Share data across parallel processes

 Data can be shared between rxExec parallel processes by copying it to the environment of each process through the `execObjects` option to rxExec, or by specifying the data as arguments to each function call.
 For small data, this works well but as the data objects get larger this can create a significant performance penalty due to the time needed to do the copy.
 In such cases, it can be much more efficient to share the data by storing it in a location accessible by each of the parallel processes, such as a local or network file share.

 The following example shows how this can be done when parallelizing the computation of statistics on subsets of a larger data table.

 We’ll start by creating some sample data using the **data.table** package.